ansible-ThoTeam/thoteam.var_as_file/README.md

 created with a random name, cleared after playbook run)

 There are still some concerns:
 * Storing the file list as a json static file is not ideal (although the content files should be rather secure).
-This won't work in multiple user and/or concurrent ansilbe run scenari (@todo: find a way to store that info in some ansible cache / stat / fact)
+  This won't work in multiple user and/or concurrent ansible run scenarii (@todo: find a way to store that info in some ansible cache / stat / fact)
 * We launch cleanup on `stats` phase.
 What happens if ansible crashes before?

 ## Installing the collection